CUEWB/cuewb.github.io/README.md

 2. Footer of project website
 3. Top of about page on main website
 4. Section of project page on main website
-5. Section of donate page on main website
+5. Footer of donate page on main website

 ----
 ## Updating contact information